Start your riding journey here

 You can find CBT courses at most motorcycle dealerships and training schools.
 The cost of the course varies, but it is typically around £150.

-We advise that you think about riding a motorcycle as a travelling through life.
+We advise that you think about riding a motorcycle when travelling through life.
 Each journey is a new experience in riding.
 After all, each time you ride it’s at a different time, in different conditions with different obstacles to face.
 Even if you ride the same route every day, it will never remain the same.
 There will always be something different about your riding journey.
 The way you ride will also change and it’s best to get guided support to improve your riding ability as the journey continues.
 Always RIDE SAFE!